Using IP Reputation Data from Operation Synergia in Your Botnet Firewall Rules

 DNS sinkholing on pfSense or Pi-hole

-DNS sinkholing is the right layer for the domain portion of the Synergia dataset.
+DNS sinkholing is the right layer for the domain part of the Synergia dataset.
 C2 operators who rotated their IP addresses after the operation may still be reachable via the same domain names if those were published.
-Redirecting queries for those domains to 0.0.0.0 or a locally hosted page stops resolution before a TCP connection attempt is ever made.
+Redirecting queries for those domains to 0.0.0.0 or a locally hosted page stops resolution before a TCP connection attempt is made.

 On pfSense with Unbound, add overrides under Services > DNS Resolver > Host Overrides.
 For each C2 domain from the dataset, set the host and domain fields and point the IP to 0.0.0.0.
-This is manageable for a short list; for anything over 50 domains, write directly to the Unbound custom options box:
+That is manageable for a short list; for anything over 50 domains, write directly to the Unbound custom options box:

 local-zone: "maliciousdomain.example" redirect